The Challenge

 The application window has closed.
 Stay tuned for information about future rounds of funding.

-Please complete this very brief initial interest form to set up an introductory call with the relevant JTF team member (determined by your location).
+Intersted applicants completed a brief initial interest form to set up an introductory call with the relevant JTF team member (determined by location).

-We will accept interest inquiries through June 30, and schedule introductory calls in the weeks that follow.
+We accepted interest inquiries through June 30, 2023 and scheduled introductory calls in the weeks that followed.

-Following the introductory phone call, we will invite full applications from eligible organizations.
+Following the introductory phone call, we invited full applications from eligible organizations.

-Applications will be due within approximately 3-4 weeks of receiving an invitation to apply, and no later than July 31.
+Applications were be due within approximately 3-4 weeks of receiving an invitation to apply.